Interpreting the words ‘Professional Behaviour’

 Having had my own experience of a ‘she said, he said’ situation, I was confused.
 All sides felt that words injured them and their ‘apparent’ meaning behind the words, so I wondered what the appropriate professional behaviour in this situation should be.

-Unfortunately, the fitness industry does not have a clear way to mediate conflict and the end result can be less than satisfactory.
-In my mind, I thought that we were all trying to achieve the same goal, which was to provide a positive exercise experience to our clients.
-The third party in the conflict was of course the team leader but it wasn’t clear to me as to what the real direction was and how to clear up the issue.
-For me, it wasn’t a matter of right and wrong, but how can we move forward so that we could get conflict resolution.
+Unfortunately, the fitness industry does not have a straightforward way to mediate conflict, and the result can be less than satisfactory.
+We were all trying to achieve the same goal: to provide our clients with a positive exercise experience.
+The third party in the conflict was, of course, the team leader.
+Still, I needed clarification on the actual direction and how to resolve the issue.
+It wasn’t a matter of right and wrong, but how can we move forward to get conflict resolution?

-So when I see the next ‘professional behaviour’ written in some job description that I am requested to sign, I will be asking very specific questions: What is their definition of professional behaviour with clients? and what is their definition of professional behaviour between staff and contractors?
-I want to know what happens when there is conflict and how it is dealt with.
-I want to be assured that these procedures, if there are any, are followed through and finally, what is their experience with dealing with challenges.
+So when I see the following ‘professional behaviour’ written in some job description that I am requested to sign, I will ask precise questions: What is their definition of professional behaviour with clients?
+And what is their definition of professional behaviour between staff and contractors?
+First, I want to know what happens when conflict occurs and how it is dealt with.
+Second, I want to ensure that these procedures, if any, are followed through and their experience with dealing with challenges.

 The term ‘professional behaviour’ applies to the staff and their employers.
 This will go a long way in lifting our standards in the fitness industry when we can treat our colleagues with dignity and courtesy.